 CESG ($7,200) – The $7,200 CESG paid into the plan must be returned to the Government of Canada

-Investment growth ($25,000) – If Melanie has sufficient RRSP contribution room available, she has the option to transfer the $25,000 of investment growth into her RRSP with no immediate tax consequence.
+Investment growth ($25,000) – If Melanie has sufficient RRSP contribution room available, she has the option to transfer the investment growth into her RRSP with no immediate tax consequence.
 (Note that tax will be paid when the money is ultimately withdrawn from the RRSP).
 If she does not have sufficient RRSP contribution room available, she can receive this amount as an AIP, subject to taxation at her marginal tax rate, plus an additional 20% tax.

 A child who isn’t interested in postsecondary education today may decide to pursue a program of interest in the future.
 An RESP can remain open for a total of 36 years.

-Even if your son or daughter isn’t interested in college or university, there are many other qualifying schools and programs, such as trade schools, hair stylist programs, CEGEPs (Quebec), and other institutions certified by the Minister of Employment and Social Development.
+Furthermore, even if your son or daughter isn’t interested in college or university, there are many other qualifying schools and programs, such as trade schools, hair stylist programs, CEGEPs (Quebec), and other institutions certified by the Minister of Employment and Social Development.
 For a complete list of qualifying educational institutions, please visit the Government of Canada website.

 RESPs are great vehicles for education savings, but keep in mind that an RESP is simply an account – not an investment, and not a comprehensive education planning strategy.
 What type of RESP should you open, how much should you contribute, what investments should you purchase, and what should you do if your child doesn’t attend school?
 These are just some of the important issues we can help you address.
 For more information, contact us today.